A Bonnevaux Seminar – The Message of Bhutan for the world today

 Prioritising wellbeing and real happiness as a focus for integrated social, material and communal development (rather than just mindless economic growth) : how meditation opens the way to personal and social transformation.

 We are living at a time of unprecedented social, economic, and environmental crisis.
 With rising levels of stress, anxiety and depression, many are turning to meditation as a source of emotional support.
 At the same time, mindfulness has become a fashionable “performance enhancer” from executive boardrooms to elite basketball teams.
 But is this all there is to it?
 Or can one combine the wisdom of contemplative practice with compassionate action, to bring about positive social change in our world?
 How do we balance the inner and outer dimensions of being fully human?

-Come join us for this interactive weekend retreat, where we will:
+Come join us for this day seminar, where we will:

 · Explore the underlying causes of our current social crisis of loneliness and despair – as well as the latest scientific research on happiness and wellbeing (including neuroscience, positive psychology, social epidemiology and economics)

 · Experience how inner practices such as meditation can be a foundation for creating a deeper connection to self, others and nature

 · Learn about Bhutan and Gross National Happiness (GNH) – and how this Himalayan country’s innovative approach to measuring happiness is being applied to promote human flourishing and a sustainable and balanced approach to development